greerviau/Pytan/README.md

 - [x] Complete GUI
 - [x] Build Replay System
 - [ ] Build GYM Environment for RL
+- [ ] Fix replay (currently broken)
+  - Bug is somewhere in the game state restore
 ## References
 Shoutout to [rosshamish](https://github.com/rosshamish) for building some very usefull Catan projects that I referenced to help build this project.
 None of these were utilized directly because some features were out of date (and I wanted to build it myself anyway), but they were super helpful in understanding some of the underlying logic in building Catan.